A New Approximation Technique for Resource-Allocation Problems

 We relax the constraint ``$x_{i,j} \in \{0,1\}$ and $y_{j}\in \{0,1\}$'' to ``$x_{i,j} \in [0,1]$ and $y_{j}\in [0,1]$'' to obtain the LP relaxation \textbf{LP-Out}.
 We solve the LP to obtain an optimal LP solution $x^{*}, y^{*}$; we next show how \textbf{Sched-Outlier} rounds $x^{*}, y^{*}$ to obtain the claimed approximation.

+The rounding proceeds in stages as in Section \ref{sec:sched-cap}.
+Each variable maintains its initial assignment in $x^{*}, y^{*}$ in expectation over the course of rounding.
+Thus, as we did in Section~\ref{sec:sched-cap}, we drop the cost constraint and finally derandomize the algorithm to restore this constraint to within a $(1 + \epsilon)$ multiplicative factor as claimed by Theorem~\ref{thm:sched-outlier}.
+Also note that if we maintain all the assignment constraints, then the profit constraint can be dropped and is not violated.
+Therefore, we consider the profit constraint if and only if one or more assignment constraints have been dropped.
+In addition, we only need to maintain the total profit obtained from the jobs for which the assignment constraints have been dropped.
+We now proceed to describe the rounding in each stage formally.

-Note that $x^{*}_{i,j} \in [0,1]$ denotes the fraction of job $j$ assigned to machine $i$ in $x^{*}$.
+{\bf Rounding Algorithm.} Note that $x^{*}_{i,j} \in [0,1]$ denotes the fraction of job $j$ assigned to machine $i$ in $x^{*}$.
 Initially, $\sum_{i} x^{*}_{i,j}=y^{*}_{j}$.
 Initialize $X=x^{*}$.
 The algorithm is composed of several iterations; the random values at the end of iteration $h$ of the overall algorithm are denoted by $X^{h}$.
-(Since $y_j$ is given by the equality $\sum_i x_{i,j}$, $X^{h}$ is effectively the set of variables.)
+(Since $y_j=\sum_i x_{i,j}$, $X^{h}$ is effectively the set of variables.)
 Each iteration $h$ (except perhaps the last one) conducts a randomized update using \textbf{RandMove} on a suitable polytope constructed from a \textit{subset} of the constraints of \textbf{LP-Out}.